Manolo Blahnik Feminism: the Right to Choos

 Not I.

 I am not sure if modern women have it very good.
 Not nearly as good as would be expected.
-I attended college at a high point for feminism an academia, when a woman would still identify with being a feminist.
+I attended college at a high point for feminism in academia, when a woman would still identify with being a feminist.

 Not Liberating, After All: How did feminists end up in bed with Hugh Hefner?